1. I wish to be an F-1 student at Arizona Western College, how can I attend your institution? Find out how to apply here.

 3. Does Arizona Western College have on-campus housing?
-The Campus Life Department oversees three residence halls on the AWC campus.
+Residential Life oversees three residence halls on the AWC campus.
 Suite-style accommodations, which include a bathroom, shower, phone line and internet access, are available to accommodate both AWC and NAU-Yuma students.

 4. I am a new student.
 How do I select my classes?
 You will register for classes after you have taken the placement test.
-This test will determine you English and Math eligibility.
-The International Student Office will advise you in selecting your classes.
+This test will determine your English and Math eligibility.
+The International Student Program will advise you in selecting your classes.

 5. When do I pay for my tuition?
 If you have not already wired your funds to Arizona Western College before your arrival, you must pay your tuition when you register for classes.
 Insurance and dormitories fees (if you want to live on campus) will also be due upon your arrival.

 6. Does AWC offer financial assistance for international students?
 No, financial assistance is not available for first year students.
 Returning students may be eligible to apply for some scholarships after completion of their first year.

 7. I am currently an F-1 student at Arizona Western College, and I have been living in Arizona for more than one year.
 Can I now pay Arizona State resident tuition?
 No. F-1 students are non-immigrant students.
 Non-immigrant students are temporarily present in the U.S. and are not eligible for in-state tuition.